Stephanie J. Block: Acting career

 In 2007 Block performed in the title role of the new Broadway musical The Pirate Queen, with music written by Claude-Michel Schönberg and Alain Boublil.
 Block was praised by critics, such as Ben Brantley from The New York Times, for giving a "truly felt, realistic, performance".
-She also received a nomination for a Drama League Award for her performance.
 Plagued by insufficient ticket sales and harsh reviews, the show opened in April and barely played for two months at the Hilton Theatre, closing in June.
 Later that year Block reprised the role of Elphaba in Wicked on Broadway beginning October 9, 2007, where she replaced Julia Murney.
 She left the production after eight months, on June 15, 2008, and was succeeded by Kerry Ellis.

 Block starred alongside Allison Janney, Megan Hilty, and Marc Kudisch in the musical adaptation of the 1980 film 9 to 5.
 The production was directed by Joe Mantello with music written by Dolly Parton.
 The show opened on Broadway in April 2009 at the Marquis Theatre and closed in September 2009.
 Block starred as Judy Bernly, the frazzled divorcée, the role played by Jane Fonda in the film.
 For this role Block was nominated for the Drama Desk Award for Outstanding Actress in a Musical.

 In 2009, Block released her debut album through PS Classics titled This Place I Know.
 Although the album failed to chart, it was a hit with critics with some hailing it as the best album that has come out of the Broadway community in some time.